Listen to this article

 Withdrawal Planning and Tax Implications

-- Required Minimum Distributions (RMDs💡 Definition:The minimum amount you must withdraw from retirement accounts annually starting at age 73, whether you need the money or not.): Once you reach age 73, RMDs are mandatory for traditional IRAs and 401(k)s, impacting your withdrawal strategy.
+- Required Minimum Distributions (RMDs💡 Definition:The minimum amount you must withdraw from retirement accounts annually starting at age 73, whether you need the money or not.): The IRS requires you to start taking money out of most retirement accounts once you hit age 73.
+These RMDs are mandatory and will💡 Definition:A will is a legal document that specifies how your assets should be distributed after your death, ensuring your wishes are honored. affect your tax bill.

 Real-World Examples and Scenarios